-The standard display format has:
+The standard display format has an address part composed of:

-Source address - Originating station.
+Source address Originating station.
 Normally a ham radio callsign.
 An extra number, called the SSID, allows up to 16 stations to be operated under the same callsign.

-Destination address - In traditional connected mode packet, this would be a specific station.
+Destination address In traditional connected mode packet, this would be a specific station.
 In APRS this is used in several different ways.
 We can ignore it for this discussion.
 Via path - Up to 8 items for path that the packet has taken already and where it might go.